 Using electrostatic charge to remove dust is not a new concept.
 The technique is more than a century old.
 In 1824, Dr. M. Hohlfeld first used the technique to remove particles from a certain type of aerosol.
 However, the technology, in the present time, has significantly advanced.
 We now have smart air filters and air pollution control systems that can control even a consistently strong exhaust stream.

-Plate Precipitator – This simplest version of an ESP includes thin wires assembled vertically and placed just before a selection of large metal plates.
+- The simplest version of an ESP that includes thin wires assembled vertically and placed just before a selection of large metal plates.
 These plates are also set vertically.
 The spacing between two plates could be any value between 1 and 18 centimeters.
 The mechanism is programmed in a way that the air flow passes through it horizontally.
 While the flow runs across the machine, dust particles are collected and processed.
-The plate precipitator supplies extreme voltage from the wires to the plates to order to ionize the air and the particles.
+The plate precipitator supplies extreme voltage from the wires to the plates in order to ionize the air and the particles.